So

 all the above while pressing the trigger to the rear.
 You can have the perfect sight alignment and

-The group on the upper target was the same pistol with the RMR turned off and using the iron sights.
-A bit of a drift to the lower left (I’m right handed) indicating that I did not have a perfect trigger press every time on this run either.
+using the iron sights.
+A bit of a drift to the lower left (I’m right handed) indicating

 No comments: